jonathanyeh0723/meme-generator/README.md

  - **Quote Engine**: The `Quote Engine` module is responsible for ingesting many types of files that contain quotes.
 For the sake of image maker with text, a *quote* contains a *body* and an *author*.
  - **Meme Engine**: The `Meme Engine` is responsible for manipulating and drawing text onto images.
 The object-oriented thinking is applied to demonstrate knowledge of using more advanced third party library for image manipulation.
- - **Plot Engine**: The `Plot Engine` module is responsible for data visualization for all images contained in this program.
+ - **Plot Engine**: The `Plot Engine` module is responsible for data visualization for all the images contained in this program.
  - **AI Engine**:
  - **Meme App**
  - **Meme Generator**: